Incas in Central Chile: Battle of the Maule

-The battle of Maule refers to a battle that took place in connection to Incan expansion into Central Chile.
+The battle of Maule refers to a battle that took place in connection to Inca expansion into Central Chile.
 The main account is that of Garcilaso de la Vega a chronicler of Inca and Spanish descent.

 Historian Osvaldo Silva disputes the vicinities of Maule River as the location of the battle claiming instead that the battle could have occurred anywhere between Maipo and Bío Bío rivers, while he is inclined locate to battle close to Concepción at the mouth of Bío Bío River.

 The traditional view based on the writings of Garcilaso de la Vega hold that the battle of the Maule halted Inca advance.
 However, Osvaldo Silva suggest instead that it was the social and political framework of the Mapuche that posed the main difficulty in imposing imperial rule.